michaeldyrynda/laravel-model-uuid/README.md

 It is assumed that you already have a field named `uuid` in your database, which is used to store the generated value.

 By default, this package will use UUID version 4 values, however, you are welcome to use `uuid1`, `uuid3`, `uuid4`, or `uuid5` by specifying the protected property `$uuidVersion` in your model.
+Should you wish to take advantage of ordered UUID (version 4) values that were introduced in Laravel 5.6, you should specify `ordered` as the `$uuidVersion` in your model.

 ```php
 <?php